- Managing the Windows system and app exploit mitigation settings from the Windows Defender Security Center isn’t a complicated task.

 - Install additional anti-malware tools compatible with your main antivirus, etc.

-Have you tested out the new security features available on Windows 10?
+Have you tested out these security features available on Windows 10?
 What do you think about Microsoft’s approach?
 Do you prefer using a different antivirus solution instead?